Rodrigo Bentancur: Tottenham midfielder handed seven-game ban for Heung-Min Son racial slur

 Warning: Some readers may find quotes within this article offensive; Spurs midfielder Rodrigo Bentancur has been handed a seven-game ban for racial slur about team-mate Heung-Min Son and East and Southeast Asians on a Uruguayan TV show

-Tottenham midfielder Rodrigo Bentancur has been given a seven-match domestic ban by the Football Association for an alleged racist remark made about team-mate Heung-Min Son in a TV interview.
+Tottenham midfielder Rodrigo Bentancur has been given a seven-match domestic ban by the Football Association for a racist remark made about team-mate Heung-Min Son in a TV interview.

 Bentancur was charged by the FA on September 12 with an alleged misconduct breach in relation to a media interview, which emerged in June and showed Bentancur being asked by the host of Canal 10 to show the shirt of a Spurs player.